Great North Labs raises $23.7 million fund for Upper Midwest tech startups

 Hyde Park Venture Partners raised $25 million in its 2013 debut, and MATH Venture Partners raised $28 million in 2015 (sources: data compiled from Pitchbook, CB Insights, Crunchbase, and public databases).
 Both Hyde Park and MATH have gone on to raise larger funds since their debuts.

-“Exponential technologies are causing accelerating changes, and the implementation of these technologies is greatly enabled by the domain expertise living inside our strong industries throughout the Upper Midwest, creating fertile ground for high growth, technology-driven entrepreneurship,” said Ryan Weber, managing partner, in a statement.
+“Exponential technologies are causing accelerating changes, and the implementation of these technologies is greatly enabled by the domain expertise living inside our strong industries throughout the Upper Midwest, creating fertile ground for high growth, technology-driven entrepreneurship,” said Ryan Weber in a statement.

 Great North Labs invests in consumer or enterprise startups that have the potential to reach a $1 billion market, show early signs of product-market fit, possess defensible attributes, and leverage new technology.
 Startups must be based in, or significantly tied to, the Upper Midwest.
 The focus will be on software-as-a-service, on-demand marketplaces, and consumer internet companies.